 The Loft Coffee Shop

-This coffee shop opened in 2010 on Back Lane near the market place, during a time of great disruption when the Market Barn was being built but soon settled down.
-It is in a good location for the Market Barn and 'Penistone 1' offices nearby.
-It is adjacent to a ladies' hairdresser shop and accessed up the steps.
+This coffee shop opened in 2010 on Back Lane near the market place.
+This was during a time of great disruption when the Market Barn was being built.
+It soon settled down.
+In fact, the original plans had included that area as a 'Fur and Feather' Market (auction room) but the plans were changed.
+The cafe is is in a good location for the Market Barn and 'Penistone 1' offices nearby but can only be accessed by stairs, which might be less convenient for some.
+It is also adjacent to a ladies' hairdresser shop, which must mean that the cafe's heating bills will be minimal.

 There are two sides, with padded armchairs and low tables at one side and high tables with 'Christine Keeler' chairs at the other side.
 (Who, over a certain age, will ever forget that picture).
-There is also a kind of bar with high stools near the counter.
+There is also a kind of bar counter with high stools.

-This café is a treat for the nose, with fresh coffee and occasional scented wafts from the ladies' hairdresser below.
-They have a wide range of coffees or you can try Chai Latte, which isn't a coffee at all - it's a delicious cinnamon tea.
+This café is a treat for the nose, with fresh coffee and some occasional scented wafts from the hairdresser shop below.
+They have a wide range of coffees or you can try Chai Latte, which isn't a coffee at all but a delicious cinnamon tea.
 Or choose from a nice selection of home-made buns.
 If you ask nicely you might get beans on toast but it isn't on the menu.

 A review on the 'Yelp' site says: